sergio-garkusha/Cpp_White_Belt/README.md

 # C++: The White Belt
-by Moscow Institute of Physics and Technology & Yandex
+by Moscow Institute of Physics and Technology & Yandex (in Russian language)

 ### Goals
 - [ ] Get general understanding of modern `C++ -std=c++1y`